As veganism gains popularity throughout the UK Grace Cassidy asks what this could mean for the future of the leather industry.

-Figures from The Vegan Society show that veganism has become increasingly popular in recent years, with the number of vegans in Great Britain quadrupling to 600,000 from 2014 to 2018.
-The UK even became the most popular country for veganism last year, but where does this leave materials made from animal skins?
+Figures from The Vegan Society show that veganism has become increasingly popular in recent years, with the number of vegans in Great Britain quadrupling to 600,000 between 2014 and 2018.
+Last year the UK even became the most popular country for veganism!
+But where does this leave materials made from animal skins, such as leather?

 A protestor used special effects makeup to make it appear her skin was being torn off; imitating cow skin being used for leather.